-- 2. Living/study/visa/travel costs, made up of: - Programme levy for photocopying and teaching materials (some new students only) - Programme supplies - Housing and general living costs (inc. food, bills, social and local travel) - Transportation (flights to and from the USA) - Computer/tablet (new students only) - Visa (new students only) - Immigration Health Surcharge (new students only)
+- 2. Living/study/visa/travel costs, made up of: - Programme levy for photocopying and teaching materials (some new students only) - Programme supplies - Housing and general living costs (inc. food, bills, social and local travel) - Transportation (flights to and from the USA) - Loan origination fees - Computer/tablet (new students only) - Visa/ Immigration Health Surcharge (if required)